NeuralEnsemble/pype9/README.md

 network (_see_ test_network.py) published in
 Brunel N, Dynamics of Sparsely Connected Networks of Excitatory and Inhibitory Spiking Neurons, _Journal of Computational Neuroscience_ 8, 183–208 (2000).

-Note that the neuron (NMODL/Hoc) import functionality is still experimental and requires proper unit-tests to be written.
+Note that the Neuron (NMODL/Hoc) import functionality is still experimental and requires proper unit-tests to be written.

 Documentation